Code Signing Vs. SSL Certificate: Differences Explained

 Uses of SSL Certificates

-SSL (Secure Sockets Layer) is mainly used to establish secure and encrypted connections between a user’s web browser and a website.
-It is used in a variety of applications, including:
+SSL (Secure Sockets Layer) establishes secure and encrypted connections between a user’s web browser and a website, serving a primary purpose.
+It finds application in various scenarios, including:

 Web browsing: SSL establishes secure connections between web browsers and websites.
 It can be online stores, banking websites, and other sites that demand the exchange of sensitive information.

-Email: SSL is also used for securing connections between email clients and e-e-mail servers.
-It can be done with the application of POP3S and IMAPS for checking emails.
+Email: SSL also secures connections between email clients and email servers.
+Checking emails can be done using POP3S and IMAPS applications.
 Thus, it protects the emails from being intercepted.

 Types of SSL Certificates